 (3) The authority of the Secretary of State to deny, refuse to renew, suspend, revoke or impose conditions on a commission as a notary public does not prevent a person from seeking and obtaining other criminal or civil remedies provided by law.

 SECTION 23.
+Database of Notaries Public.
 The Secretary of State must maintain an electronic database of notaries public:

 (a) Through which a person may verify the authority of a notary public to perform notarial acts; and